MicrosoftDocs/customer-insights/ci-docs/connect-common-data-model.md

       ]
    ```

-  In a manifest.json, the datetime format can be specified at the entity level or at the attribute level.
-At the entity level, use "exhibitsTraits" in the entity in the *.manifest.cdm.json to define the datetime format.
-At the attribute level, use "appliedTraits" in the attribute in the entityname.cdm.json.
+  In a manifest.json, the datetime format can be specified at the table level or at the attribute level.
+At the table level, use "exhibitsTraits" in the table in the *.manifest.cdm.json to define the datetime format.
+At the attribute level, use "appliedTraits" in the attribute in the tablename.cdm.json.

-**Manifest.json at the entity level**
+**Manifest.json at the table level**

 ```json
 "exhibitsTraits": [